You don't have to buy an annuity from your pension provider and it often pays to shop around. Call us for a quote and see how we compare.

 We’ve tried to define a number of the annuity-related terms that you might not have come across before.
 Where possible we’ve tried to define these terms as we use them on the site but we hope this is helpful for quick reference.

-The annual allowance also applies to increases in final salary (defined benefit) schemes.
+The Annual Allowance also applies to increases to the value of promised pensions in final salary (defined benefit) schemes.

 Annuitant.
 Is the person who receives income from the annuity.
 Their retirement benefits are used to buy the annuity.